ntamas/cl1/doc/cmdline/index.rst

 --merge-method      specifies the method to be used to merge highly overlapping
                     complexes.
-More precisely, this switch controls which scoring function is used to decide whether two complexes overlap significantly or not. ``merge`` calculates the intersection size squared, divided by the product of the sizes of the two complexes, while ``meet/min`` calculates the intersection size over the size of the smaller complex.
+More precisely, this switch controls which scoring function is used to decide whether two complexes overlap significantly or not.
+The following values are accepted:

+                      - ``merge`` calculates the intersection size squared, divided by the product of the sizes of the two complexes.
+                        This is also called the *matching score*.
+This is the default.

+                      - ``meet/min`` or ``simpson`` calculates the Simpson coefficient, i.e. the intersection size over the size of the smaller complex.

+                      - ``jaccard`` calculates the Jaccard similarity, i.e. the intersection size over the size of the union of the two complexes.

+                      - ``dice`` calculates the Dice similarity, i.e. twice the intersection size over the sum of the sizes of the two complexes.

 --no-fluff          don't fluff the clusters, this is the default.
 For more details
                     about fluffing, see the ``--fluff`` switch above.